jphaugla/redisEnterpriseVault/README.md

 ### Install Kubegres
 Based on the instructions so also read these as steps are performed for deeper explanation [Kubegres getting started](https://www.kubegres.io/doc/getting-started.html)
-This creates, kubegres, create configmap to enable postgres replication, add postgres database and password, and create the one node database
+This creates kubegres, creates a postgres.conf configmap to enable postgres replication, adds postgres database and password, and creates the one node database
 The replication technique with the configmap uses this link  [Override default configs](https://www.kubegres.io/doc/override-default-configs.html)
 ```bash
 cd $POSTGRES